 Compared to polycrylic, sanding sealer dries significantly faster so you can get your projects finished quickly.
 Not to mention it’s much less likely to cause sublimation transfer from sticking to your wood.

-Supplies Needed to Sublimate Wood
+Supplies Needed To Sublimate Wood

 Now, you have an idea of what methods are available for you.
 Let’s discuss the supplies you will need in sublimating.
 Depending on the method you choose, you may need additional supplies such as laminating sheets.
 But, here are the basic ones you need to proceed with sublimation.

 It is a special heat transfer paper where you will print your design.
 An ordinary heat transfer paper will not work and will not give the best results.
 So, make sure you’re purchasing the right one.
-Besides, when you don’t use the right paper, the sublimation ink will not adhere to the paper.
+Besides, when you don’t use the right sublimation paper, the sublimation ink will not adhere to the paper.

 This is a type of inkjet printer.
 It is compatible with dye ink or sublimation ink.
 Remember, that pigment-based ink will not work on this printer.
 If you have a home inkjet printer, you’ll need to convert its printhead so that it can handle dye or sublimation ink.

 Since you’ll be working with heat and pressure, you’ll need heat-resistant tape.
 This tape prevents ghosting that results from paper shifting during the sublimation process.

 It won’t let the color bleed on the wood, fabric, or whatever material you are working on.
 You can choose between bright green or clear tape versions depending on the type of fabric you're using or if a more subtle touch is desired.